Where does my rubbish go after a waste removal?

 - We can usually clear your rubbish on the same day of your booking or a day of your choice.
 We pride ourselves on our excellent levels of service as seen on our Trustpilot score.
 We’ll arrive and take your sofa in our specialised vehicles.
 These are bespoke and designed to be as lightweight as possible which means they produce a smaller amount of CO2.

 - We’ll then locate which of the most-trusted 600 recycling plants is nearest to us and deliver the waste.
 We also check to ensure these facilities have high rates of recycling.

 - Even after the job’s finished we’re always working on expanding The Clearabee Forest project which is expected to offset 2,200 tonnes of carbon.
 You can read more about our commitments to sustainability here.

 Clearabee have quickly become the UK’s largest man-in-a-van style waste removal company.
 We had a humble beginning from one van, which has now grown to 120 vehicles and 300 staff.
-We’re also proud to be exclusive customers to leading brands such as Wren Kitchens, the Co-Op and Homeserve.
+We’re also proud to be exclusive customers to some of the UK's leading brands.
 Our industry-leading services include rubbish clearance, skip bag, skip hire and more.